L400-RTI/Training-material/modules/09 - Rules (Activator).md

   As seen in the bikepoint example, Activator can be used to track real-time bike availability at docking stations and send alerts when inventory falls or rises unexpectedly.

 - **Security & Compliance**
-  Future support for sensitivity labels (e.g., from Activator) will allow context-aware triggers, such as aleReal-Time Intelligenceng on files labeled as “Confidential” being moved or accessed.
+  Future support for sensitivity labels (e.g., from Activator) will allow context-aware triggers, such as alerting on files labeled as “Confidential” being moved or accessed.

 #### Reusability and Maintainability